-At the final, pentobarbital sodium (35 mg/kg, i.p.) has been used for anaesthetize.
+At the end, pentobarbital sodium (35 mg/kg, i.p.) has been used for anaesthesia.
 Blood samples were collected from the inferior vena cava and were stored in tubes.
-Then the thorax was opened and heart was removed, washed three times in ice cold saline and blotted individually on ash-free filter paper, used for preparation of tissue homogenates.
-The determination of MDA, CAT, GPx and SOD in the blood and heart are described in detail in the flowing paragraphs (16).
+Then the thorax was opened and the heart was removed, washed three times in ice cold saline and blotted individually on ash-free filter paper, used for preparation of tissue homogenates.
+The determination of MDA, CAT, GPx and SOD in the blood and heart are described in detail in the following paragraphs (16).
 Sham data are not shown because there was no significant difference with Diabetes group.
-They should be or remove these groups from study.